JHU-PL-Lab/www-pl/ocaml/lecture.md

 * We will be using the OCaml language for implementing interpreters, typecheckers and the like
 * You are not going to learn how to be an OCaml software engineer in this class however, we are just going to cover the minimal OCaml needed for these tasks
-* Take [Functional Programming in Software Engineering](https://pl.cs.jhu.edu/fpse) for a focus on broader uses of OCaml
+   - Take [Functional Programming in Software Engineering](https://pl.cs.jhu.edu/fpse) for a focus on broader uses of OCaml
 * OCaml itself has a very minimal set of features which can build up other features, we will also follow that in our toy langauges **Fb**, **FbV**, **FbR**, etc.

 ### What is OCaml?
 * OCaml is a *strongly typed functional programming language*
    - Strongly typed means the compiler will detect type errors; you won't get them at runtime like in JavaScript/Python
    - Functional means an emphasis on *functions* as a key building block and use of functions as data (functions that themselves can take functions as arguments and return functions as results)
+   - We will also take an emphasis on functions in our study of PLs as functions are more fundamental than e.g. objects/classes.

 ### The top loop